-Apartment is downtown located, close to Cismigiu Park.
-It is at the 7th floor.
+Apartment is downtown located, close to Cismigiu Park and front to Cretulescu Church.
+It is at the 6th floor.
 Building is equipped with elevator.
 Entirely new furnished apt.- fully equipped: 2 Queen size beds, 1 bathroom; open kitchen.

 ■fully equipped kitchen (refrigerator, coffee maker), washing machine

 ■can accommodate up to 4 persons